Why the Intramuros Golf Course Has to Give Way to National Progress

 Actually, I bet that this idea is not unique and i won’t be surprised if there are already moves to sell out the territory to the private sector.
 And therein lies the fly on top of the carrot cake.

 The private player will always try to maximize what it can take.
 That’s a given.
-The government decision makers will have to work doubly hard to ensure that the country and the Filipino will not get the short end of the stick.
+The government decision makers will have to work doubly hard to ensure that the country and the Filipinos will not get the short end of the stick.

 So these are some of the things that should be considered if this thing becomes an item on the negotiation table: